-Guest Post is the action of writing and publishing an article on a website or blog different to yours.
-There are many reasons why someone would do a guest post.
+Guest Post is the action of writing and publishing an article on a website or blog different from yours.
+There are many reasons why someone would actively do a guest post.
 Let’s see the main ones:

-- Establish authority in a specific Industry or niche Market – By having articles posted on websites that are related to your Industry, you can position yourself as an authority in the specific Industry.
+- Establish authority in a specific industry or niche Market – By having articles posted on websites that are related to your industry, you can position yourself as an authority within the particular Industry.
 For example, if you are a doctor, then you can post some guest posts in leading medical websites.
-This will help you position yourself as an expert in that field.
+Guest Posting will help you position yourself as an expert in that field.

 - Increase your website traffic – People often come across guest posts while reading articles on websites that are related to a topic.
-If they find your articles on different websites, chances are that they are going to click on your links and visit your website.
+If people find your publications on different sites, the chances are that they are going to click on your links and visit your website.
 Simple as that, Guest Posts increase the traffic to a website

-- Build backlinks with guest posts – People have been guest posting in order to increase the number of backlinks that are pointing to their websites.
-Backlinks are considered as one of the most important factors for Google to rank a website in the Search Engine Result pages.
+- Build backlinks with guest posts – People have been guest posting to increase the number of backlinks that are pointing to their sites.
+Backlinks, based on experiments and tests, are considered as one of the most important factors for Google to rank a site in the Search Engine Result Pages.
 Therefore, guest posts are valuable for webmasters that perform SEO in order to get better rankings.

 Let’s start with the basics

 “Guest posting” means writing and publishing an article on someone else’s website or blog.
 It means that you write an article about a topic that is related to your niche but for the audience of another website or business.

 Usually, webmasters allow people to place guest posts on their blogs for multiple reasons.
 Some of the reasons are: